Rishabh04-02/Rishabh04-02/content/post/AI_and_ML_can_they_be_the_next_big_thing.md

 ## What is Artificial Intelligence?
 * Artificial Intelligence (AI) is the study and design of Intelligent agents, where an intelligent agent is a system that perceives its environment and takes actions which maximize its chances of success [1].
-* OR one can understand Artificial Intelligence as the intelligence demonstrated by machines, unlike the natural intelligence displayed by humans and animals [2].
+* Artificial Intelligence is the intelligence demonstrated by machines, unlike the natural intelligence displayed by humans and animals [2].
+* Artificial Intelligence is the science and engineering of making intelligent machines [3].

 ## What is Machine Learning?
-* Machine learning (ML) is the study of computer algorithms that improve automatically through experience [3].
+* Machine learning (ML) is the study of computer algorithms that improve automatically through experience [4].
-* OR one can understand Machine learning as an application of artificial intelligence (AI) that provides systems with the ability to automatically learn and improve from experience without being explicitly programmed [4].
+* OR one can understand Machine learning as an application of artificial intelligence (AI) that provides systems with the ability to automatically learn and improve from experience without being explicitly programmed [5].

 ## Difference between Artificial Intelligence and Machine Learning?